 We understand how serious domestic violence allegations can be, and we are prepared to help you understand your rights and prepare a strong defense for the accusations you are facing.

-When you have been accused of a domestic violence offense, it is extremely important to reach out to our New Jersey criminal defense attorney as soon as possible.
-As a former criminal prosecutor, Jason A. Volet understands how serious domestic violence cases are in New Jersey.
-He also understands just how important it is for those accused of domestic violence crimes to have a dedicated advocate who can help to build a strong defense.
+When you have been accused of a domestic violence offense, it is extremely important to reach out to our New Jersey domestic violence defense attorney as soon as possible.

 What Crimes are Considered Domestic Violence Offenses in New Jersey?